-When it comes to outsourcing things like custom design services, don’t assume that you’re getting the best value.
+When outsourcing things like custom design services, don’t assume you’re getting the best value.
 Look for pricing sweet spots.
 Use this cost of design guide to understand better what custom logo design, website design, and other custom design services should cost.

-The significant advantage of cutting expenses is that for every dollar you save by eliminating a cost, you gain an extra dollar in profits.
+The significant advantage of cutting expenses is that you gain an extra dollar in profits for every dollar you save by eliminating a cost.

 How you can start today: Look at the paid products and services you use and eliminate those you do not need.

 Don’t hesitate to negotiate with vendors if you’re paying for certain recurring products every month – many vendors will entertain a discount if the alternative is to lose you as a customer.

 Also, take a close look at your employees to be sure they’re correctly trained.
 It’s not uncommon to have extra expenses because your staff is incorrectly trained and is doing certain things that could be done differently and for less money.